 Pursuant to the Tobacco Bonds offering, TSFC was required to establish a Debt Service Reserve Account to be held by the indenture trustee.
 The balance of the account must be maintained, to the extent available, at the lesser of (i) the initial deposit of \$40,111,100 or (ii) the principal amount of the Senior Bonds outstanding.
-The balance in this account as of September 30, 2022, was \$40,299,163 which included investment earnings on the required balance which met the required debt service reserve account threshold.
+The balance in this account as of September 30, 2023, was \$42,037,089 which included investment earnings on the required balance.